 Fall

-In the fall redbud leaves turn beautiful shades of yellow and orange.
-Beneath the leaves, you’ll find their pea-shaped seed pods dangling from branches.
+Redbud leaves turn beautiful shades of yellow and orange as temperatures drop.
+Beneath the leaves, you'll find their pea-shaped seed pods dangling from branches.

 Winter

-A cultivar is a name given to a plant that has been selected or bred by humans for a certain characteristic.
+A cultivar is a plant that has been selected or bred by humans for a certain characteristic.
 (Our cultivar overview goes into ways this has been done for centuries.)
-A true native plant is not a cultivar, since it has only changed due to nature and evolution—not human curation.
+A true native plant is not a cultivar, as it has evolved naturally in the wild, untouched by human curation.

-Redbud cultivars offer different leaf colors, weather resistance, and different heights.
-New ones are made every year because this is such an admired plant in landscaping.
+Redbud cultivars offer various leaf colors, enhanced weather resistance, and distinct shapes.
+New ones are created every year because this plant is so highly regarded in landscaping.

 There are 26+ redbud cultivars available

-There are dozens of redbud cultivars out there—North Carolina Gardener’s Extension lists 26 redbud cultivars (along with some diseases/comments—it’s worth a read if you’re considering a cultivar redbud.)
+There are dozens of redbud cultivars out there.
+North Carolina Gardener’s Extension lists 26 redbud cultivars (along with some diseases/comments—it’s worth a read if you’re considering a redbud cultivar.)
 These cultivars include:

-- Merlot Redbud has dark red, almost purple leaves
+- Eastern redbud ‘Merlot’ has dark red, almost purple leaves

 Looking for more seasonal information and cultivar examples?
-NC State Extension and Longwood Gardens have a helpful overview video on the Eastern Redbud along with cultivar images at the 3-minute mark.
+NC State Extension and Longwood Gardens have a helpful overview video on the eastern redbud, along with cultivar options at the 3-minute mark.
 (Some of the language is a little academic, but the images help!)

 Redbuds are a perfect front yard tree